CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

         - A process continues to run, whose parent has terminated is called Orphan process.
     - Daemon process
         - A daemon process is a background process which starts with system boot and runs until shutdown.
+        - Examples:
+            1) httpd or apache2:
+                - The Apache HTTP server daemon, which handles web requests and serves web pages to users.
+            2) sshd (Linux/Unix):
+                - The Secure Shell Daemon handles remote login via SSH.
+It runs in the background, waiting for incoming SSH connection requests.
 - The init process is the parent of all processes in Linux, identified by the process ID (PID) of 1.
 It is the first process that starts when a computer boots up and continues to run until the system shuts down.
 The term init stands for “initialization,” and its primary role is to create and manage processes based on instructions from configuration scripts, specifically those stored in the ‘/etc/inittab‘ file.
     - When a process's parent terminates before the process itself, init adopts these orphaned processes and ensures their proper termination.
     - The init process launches and manages system services (like daemons) needed to run the OS.
 This includes starting services like network management, logging, and scheduling.